-A wine-cup believed to belong to ancient Greek politician Pericles was discovered on Wednesday in an ancient tomb, in Kifisia, northern Athens, Greece.
+A wine cup believed to belong to ancient Greek politician Pericles discovered in 2014 is the highlight of the Epigraphical Museum in Athens.

 Archaeologists are “99 percent” sure that the cup was used by the Athenian politician and that Ariphron was Pericles’ elder brother.

-This rare and important finding will be displayed in the autumn at the Epigraphical Museum in Athens.
+This rare and important finding is displayed at the Epigraphical Museum in Athens.